ihor-delta/delta/README.md

 - you are considered the author of some device or algorithm if you have legal documents confirming this right
 - you are considered the owner of some physical item if you have documents confirming the right of permanent or temporary possession of the item

-## Special Freedom Of Beliefs
+## Special Freedom Of Believes
-- according to the Freedom of Life and Freedom of Choice, a representative can believe anything, if his/her actions, based on his/her beliefs, do not violate the Freedoms of other representatives and their own
+- according to the Freedom of Life and Freedom of Choice, a representative can believe anything, if his/her actions, based on his/her believes, do not violate the Freedoms of other representatives and their own
 - religious laws within the limits of religious social institutions or places allowed by other social institutions within a country, excluding other countries social institutions as territory to spread religious laws, except of humanitarian, voluntary and communicational reasons (only science-based or philosophical seminars and conferences) in accordance  with common-law and these Freedoms.
 Propaganda of religion and danger for: social institutions;  the implementation, as well as the implementation of these Freedoms for representatives;  and inconsistent with common-law;  rites and laws are forbidden
 - masturbation is a way of contraception and the natural way of sexual relationships, between representatives of mankind of man and women sex, is free relationships, provided that children are provided with the fulfillment of their professional duties as Mom and Dad by adults
 - sex between representatives of mankind of the same sex is not forbidden same as love and such representatives have the same rights as others not depending on their sexual orientation